greg-raven/grus/_posts/2006-03-30-feinstein-marchers-say-gringos-not-illegals-have-to-go.md

 >
 > "We are indigenous!
 The only owners of this continent!" said another.
 >
-> "If you think I’m illegal because I’m a Mexican, learn the true history, because I’m in my homeland," read another sign.
+> "If you think I'm illegal because I'm a Mexican, learn the true history, because I'm in my homeland," read another sign.
 >
-> "One of the more negative parts of the march was when American flags were passed out to make sure the marchers were looked on as part of ‘America,'" said the group’s commentary on the L.A. rally.
+> "One of the more negative parts of the march was when American flags were passed out to make sure the marchers were looked on as part of 'America,'" said the group's commentary on the L.A. rally.
 >
 > Both Rep. James Sensebrenner, R-Wis., chairman of the House Judiciary Committee and a proponent of tougher border security, and California Gov. Arnold Schwarzenegger were caricatured as Nazis by the group on its posters and banners.
 >